kishanks412/chat_app_world.io/README.md

 - Start the React app by running:  `npm start`

-and now when you get the frontend url pate that link to the FRONTEND_URL of server's .env file
+when you get the frontend url pate that link to the FRONTEND_URL of server's .env file

 ## Added both the env file's screenshot